ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 ### Reward rate

 All validator proposals must include a reward (`rewardRate`) to be executed to the validator on a periodic basis.
 This reward may be positive (tokens minted as inflation), negative (tokens burned), or zero.
 If a listing with a negative reward rate is proposed and accepted, the validator must continually collateralize a treasury balance sufficient to cover the burn rate.
 If the validator is unable to cover a burn, they may be removed from the listing without a full challenge ("touch-and-remove").
-If a listing owner's available balance (number of tokens deposited in treasury) falls below their stake size,they may also be touched-and-removed.
+If a listing owner's available balance (number of tokens deposited in treasury) falls below their stake size, they may also be touched-and-removed.
 An example of the previously described scenario would be a validator withdrawing their staked _Kosu_.

 There is also a specified `maxRewardRate` which is the maximum amount of _Kosu_ tokens a validator can mint per period.
 The `maxRewardRate` is a function equal to the square root of the sum of total reward rates for all outstanding validator listings.